kerrd89/kerrd89.github.io/_posts/2019-08-31-caching-options-in-an-elixir-application.markdown

 title: "Caching Options in an Elixir Application"
 date: 2019-08-31 18:15:05 -0700
 categories: technical
+cover: "/assets/motherboard.jpg"
 ---
 Are you overworking your database?
 Are you paying for each query?
 Are you returning the same payloads again and again?
-It might be time to think about caching and Elixir and Erlang make this easy.
+It might be time to think about caching and Elixir and Erlang make this easy with several in memory options.
 I learned about the 2 Erlang options at ElixirConf 2019 and felt compelled to write this post, so a big thank you to all those who shared!

 There are four different standard methods for temporarily storing and accessing data in a simple Elixir application.
 This article compares those methods, provides usage examples, and offers my personal opinion on when to use each tool.
 Here are those 4 simple strategies of storing data for quicker retrieval than going to a database: